 There's no other fixed location where you conduct substantial:

 Administrative activities of your trade or business

 Management activities of your trade of business

-Administrative or management activities include any of these:
+Administrative or management activities include:

 Billing customers, clients, or patients

 These activities don't disqualify a home office as the principal place of business:

 You have others conduct administrative or management activities at locations other than your home.
 Ex: Another company does your billing from its place of business.

 You conduct administrative or management activities at places that aren't fixed locations of the business, like in a car or a hotel room.